Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Results and Discussion

+To evaluate how well the causal model and the real-world match, we introduce the sim2real accuracy score.
+It is defined as the normalized difference in predicted probabilities over the set of points that were evaluated in real-world experiments.

-To evaluate how well the causal model and the real-world match, we now evaluate the experiment outcome of the robot stacking trials.
-The results are presented in Fig. \ref{fig:experimentComparison}.
-The dark points indicate the nine stacking locations (all possible combinations of x- and y-offset values) for each of the four drop-off heights.
-The plots show contours of the probabilities, meaning the stacking success probabilities are interpolated between the nine measurement points.
-For the comparison between Fig. \ref{fig:stackSucc} and Fig. \ref{fig:experimentComparison}, note that \texttt{xOff} and \texttt{yOff} only cover positive values in the real-world experiments and, therefore, only cover the first quadrant of the simulation plots.
-Furthermore, the simulation data was simulated till 3 cm offset while the real-world experiments only cover a maximal offset of 2cm in x- and y-direction.
-We compute a sim2real accuracy score, which reflects how much the probability predications of the causal model coincide with the real-world measurements via to following formula:
+The results for the real-world experiments of the cube stacking scenario are presented in Fig. \ref{fig:experimentComparison}, where the black points indicate the nine stacking locations (all possible combinations of x- and y-offset values) for each of the four drop-off heights.
+The plots show the contours of the probabilities, meaning the stacking success probabilities are interpolated between the nine measurement points.
 The sim2real accuracy amounts to 71\% for the TIAGo and 69\% for the UR3.
-We can conclude that the probability model obtained from simulated data can be utilized to make reasonable predictions regarding real-world stacking success and that the model generalizes well to differently embodied robots.
-We want to emphasize that the causal model was not retrained or adapted.
-We collected the real-world data purely to evaluate the sim2real accuracy of the model.
-The largest discrepancy between model and reality can be determined for the higher drop off positions.
-For the real world measurements the stacking success falls significantly, already for dropOff heights of 2cm or 3.5cm.
-In the model, there is a significantly drop much later, starting at around 5cm.
-This can be mainly attributed to the increased complexity of real-world action executions.
+The largest discrepancy between model and reality can be determined for the higher drop-off positions.
+For the real-world measurements, the stacking success drops earlier, at around 2cm or 3.5cm.
+It is also interesting to compare similarities regarding probability outcomes between the two differently embodied robots.
+The correspondence concerning the 36 measured positions amounts to 85\%.

+The results for the sphere dropping experiments are presented in Fig. \ref{fig:experimentComparison2}.
+We obtained 72\% sim2real accuracy for the tested data points.
+We observed the most significant discrepancy for the plate, which was predicted to have a much larger success probability by the model.
+One reason could have been, for example, that the surface of the real plate was not perfectly flat as in the simulations.